Times and Tickets

 Access for services and for prayer and to light candles will always be free of charge.

-*Donate your Cathedral admission fee and if possible add Gift Aid to receive an annual pass.
+* Gift Aid your admission to receive an annual pass, and visit the Cathedral free for 12 months.
 Please ask a member of the welcome team for more details.

 If you are a companion or carer for a visitor with a disability, please let our team know and they will provide complimentary admission.